PAY RANGE: 14

 PHYSICAL AND MEDICAL REQUIREMENTS

-- Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.
+Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.

-LICENSES, REGISTRATIONS, AND/OR CERTIFICATES
+LICENSES, REGISTRATIONS AND/OR CERTIFICATES

-- Possession of a valid proper class motor vehicle operator's license as issued by the Commonwealth of Pennsylvania prior to appointment and during tenure of employment as an Emergency Water Distribution Crew Chief.
+Possession of a valid proper class motor vehicle operator's license as issued by the Commonwealth of Pennsylvania prior to appointment and during tenure of employment as an Emergency Water Distribution Crew Chief.